ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 ## X11 Forwarding over SSH

-You can also use X11 forwarding over the SSH connection used to connect to Wynton HPC.
+You can also use X11 forwarding over the SSH connection used to connect to {{ site.cluster.name }}.
 Note that, to do this, you will need to be running an X server on your local machine.
 To setup the X11 forwarding, just add option `-X` to your SSH call, e.g.

 ```r
 {local}$ ssh -X alice@{{ site.login.hostname }}